Catholic Church in the United States: 20th–21st centuries

+Since 1970, weekly church attendance among Catholics has dropped from 55% to 20%, the number of priests declined from 59,000 to 35,000 and the number of people who have left Catholicism has increased from under 2 million in 1975 to over 30 million today.
+In 2022, there were fewer than 42,000 nuns left in the United States, a 76% decline over 50 years, with fewer than 1% of nuns under age 40.

+The RealClear poll data indicates that the Latino element has now reached 37 percent of the Catholic population, and growing.
+It is 60 percent Democratic, while the non-Latinos are split about 50-50 politically.
+Although many Americans still identify as Catholics, their religious participation rates are declining.
+Today only 39% of all Catholics go to Mass at least weekly.
+Nearly two-thirds of Catholics say that their trust in the church leadership has been undermined by the clergy sex abuse crisis.
+Nevertheless, 86% of all Catholics still consider religion important in their own lives.

+Following the death of Pope Francis in 2025, the conclave elected Cardinal Robert Francis Prevost as the first United States-born pope in history.
+Prevost, an Augustinian, was born in Chicago and attended Villanova University outside of Philadelphia.
+He chose the papal name of Leo XIV upon his election.

 Organization

 Catholics gather as local communities called parishes, headed by a priest, and typically meet at a permanent church building for liturgies every Sunday, weekdays and on holy days.
 Within the 196 geographical dioceses and archdioceses (excluding the Archdiocese for the Military Services), there were 17,007 local Catholic parishes in the United States in 2018.
 The Catholic Church has the third highest total number of local congregations in the US behind Southern Baptists and United Methodists.
 However, the average Catholic parish is significantly larger than the average Baptist or Methodist congregation; there are more than four times as many Catholics as Southern Baptists and more than eight times as many Catholics as United Methodists.

 In the United States, there are 197 ecclesiastical jurisdictions: